 Drinking alcohol is very popular in the United States.
-From different kinds of alcohol – craft beer, wines, and distilled spirits, you have so much to choose from.
-Not to mention the places serve alcohol – breweries, bars, nightclubs, restaurants, and almost every establishment on the streets.
-It is very hard to go somewhere today where they do not sell alcohol therefore, it is understandable why so many Americans drink daily.
+You have so much to choose from different kinds of alcohol – craft beer, wines, and distilled spirits.
+The places serve alcohol – breweries, bars, nightclubs, restaurants, and almost every establishment on the streets.
+It is tough to go somewhere today where they do not sell alcohol; therefore, it is understandable why many Americans drink daily.
 According to a 2015 national survey from The National Institute on Alcohol Abuse (NIH), more than 86 percent of people ages 18 and older say they’ve had alcohol at some point in their lifetime.
 More than 70 percent had an alcoholic drink in the past year, and 56 percent drank in the past month.

-Drinking alcohol is usually learned from watching others; maybe parents, siblings, or friends.
-And nobody likes the taste of alcohol when they first try it; that takes time to gain a “taste” for wine or whiskey, or a specific kind of beer.
-We usually continue to consume alcohol because of peer pressure and we like the effect it has on us.
+Drinking alcohol is usually learned from watching others, maybe parents, siblings, or friends.
+And nobody likes the taste of alcohol when they first try it; that takes time to gain a “taste” for wine or whiskey or a specific kind of beer.
+We usually continue to consume alcohol because of peer pressure, and we like its effect on us.

 The Negative Effects of Alcohol Consumption